The Community’s Gestation

 Allan’s initial change, then, was to alter the name to WeLearn.
 WeLearn itself has been used frequently, for example, on the UN Women’s online learning platform.
 Staying with WeLearn, however, seemed to embed the notion of eLearn and eLearning too strongly to reflect the community’s overall approach to learning.

 This prompted a change of language to have a Franglais title, partly prompted by Allan’s association with the OECD during the 1990s-2000s where English and French are the accepted languages.
 However, even Oui!Learn, although with a tick above the ‘i’ and without the exclamation mark, has been used before, as a trade mark for an e-learning platform.
-The connotation of Oui!Learn is that ‘we’ are inter-national and inter-lingual.
+The connotation of Oui!Learn is that ‘we’ are inter-national and inter-lingual; or more generally, we are in-between.

 The final connotation of the Oui! or Yes! is to the last words of the Penelope section of James Joyce’s Ulysses, ” … yes I said yes I will yes”, to reinforce the positive message of the project.